Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5830, in theory, should perform just a bit faster than the GeForce GTX 260 Core 216 overall. (explain)
+Memory BandwidthThe Radeon HD 5830, in theory, should perform a little bit faster than the GeForce GTX 260 Core 216 in general. (explain)

-Texel RateThe Radeon HD 5830 is a little bit (about 8%) faster with regards to AF than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe Radeon HD 5830 should be a small bit (approximately 8%) better at AF than the GeForce GTX 260 Core 216. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 260 Core 216 is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 260 Core 216 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison